 The highly respected public research university is located in Carlton.
 Founded in 1853, it is Australia's second oldest university and the oldest in Victoria.

 The popular zoo is located within Royal Park in Parkville.
 It is Melbourne's premier zoo with its large collection of Australian native and worldwide animals.
-Visitors must pre-book a ticket online.

 Melbourne is full of historic homes dating back to the 1800's right through to the most modern architecture.
 Walk the street and discover the diversity.